MacielGithub/MacielGithub/README.md

 - 👋 Hi, I’m @MacielGithub
 - 👀 I’m a Production Engineering currently finishing my graduation, I just got interested in data science, so I've been learning python and using PowerBI at work as an intern.
-- 🌱 I’m currently developing my programming skills, getting into this whole new world.
+- 🌱 I’m currently living in Brazil, looking for a way to work remotely, so someday I can travel around and still be able to work.
 - ⚡ Fun fact: I got a step into music :) it's a hobby that might become a part time job.